gitfrid/CzechFOI-StackSim/README.md

 ### CzechFOI-StackSim
-**Czech FOI investigation into whether population trends per age and stacking events are fairly distributed**
+**CzechFOI Investigation into whether population trends per age and stacking events are fairly distributed**
 <br>
 <br>**Intention of code:**
     <br> Simulate a homogeneous population (split by age), where people: